alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_060_eng.md

 After *Prelude* ended, we started production on *Finale* after a brief pause, but after finishing *Prelude* I had various thoughts and changed several "methods."

 The biggest change was texture brushing for the Cloths.
-Texture brushing means manually adding highlight-like reflections and natural shadow drops to finished colored cels to give images material texture.
+Texture brushing means manually adding highlight-like reflections and natural shadow drops to finished coloured cels to give images material texture.
 The special effects team handles this work.

-In previous *Saint Seiya* series, we only added texture brushing to key images and cuts, with the rest going to photography as colored cels.
-But cels without texture brushing inevitably looked flat and digital-coloring-like.
+In previous *Saint Seiya* series, we only added texture brushing to key images and cuts, with the rest going to photography as coloured cels.
+But cels without texture brushing inevitably looked flat and digital-colouring-like.
 Especially Seiya in white Cloth was fatal as the protagonist.

 "Let's add texture brushing to all cuts and all characters!"
 This was my pushiness, convincing everyone around, and from *Finale* onwards we requested texture brushing processing for all cuts.

-So after coloring completion checks, all cuts went to special effects team "*Saint Seiya* Chief" Katsuoka-san, and under Katsuoka-san's supervision, texture brushing processing was added.
+So after colouring completion checks, all cuts went to special effects team "*Saint Seiya* Chief" Katsuoka-san, and under Katsuoka-san's supervision, texture brushing processing was added.

 Seeing the first rushes of episode 1, Araki-san said "It would be nice if all had brushing like this."
 "We're doing all of them! (laugh)" I said.
 "Then animation has to work hard too!"
 Araki-san's happy face at that moment made us happy too.

 **Inferno Chapter: Finale Episode 2 - Ikki!
 Fist of Anguish - Direction/Katsumata Tomoharu**

-Since Kobioki-san who handled color direction for *Prelude* escaped (laugh), I handled all color direction for *Finale* myself.
+Since Kobioki-san who handled colour direction for *Prelude* escaped (laugh), I handled all colour direction for *Finale* myself.

 Episodes 1 and 2 progress centered on "Hades-Shun," Ikki, and Pandora.
 Honestly a somewhat plain development (laugh).
 So I used various small techniques for fun.

 One was the scene where Ikki tells Pandora about Andromeda.
-When Shun's face overlaps with the chained Andromeda image from mythology, Andromeda's hair changes from olive to Shun's hair color green.
-Not through photography overlap specifications, just how this color looks when overlapped with that color, but it felt nice (laugh).
-There was no particular direction instruction, but I sometimes added color accents like this for fun.
-You can do this when handling color direction yourself (laugh).
+When Shun's face overlaps with the chained Andromeda image from mythology, Andromeda's hair changes from olive to Shun's hair colour green.
+Not through photography overlap specifications, just how this colour looks when overlapped with that colour, but it felt nice (laugh).
+There was no particular direction instruction, but I sometimes added colour accents like this for fun.
+You can do this when handling colour direction yourself (laugh).

 **Inferno Chapter: Finale Episode 3 - Goddess!
 Stake Your Life - Direction/Nishizawa Nobutaka**

 Hades' soul expelled from Shun's body by Athena—in the original it was just a white mass like ectoplasm, so I first tried making it like white light, but the atmosphere somehow didn't work well.
-"Should we make it a color that suggests evil?" said Nishizawa-san.
+"Should we make it a colour that suggests evil?" said Nishizawa-san.
 So it became blue-black with red Hades aura processing.

 **Inferno Chapter: Finale Episode 4 - Despair!
 The Wailing Wall - Direction/Sasaki Noriyo**

 Seiya finally escaping Cocytus reaches "The Wailing Wall."
-The basic character colors in front of "The Wailing Wall" are actually the same as "Hades' Chamber" colors.
-I liked this color balance myself, and when I happened to place that color sample on "The Wailing Wall" art board, it was a perfect match (laugh).
+The basic character colours in front of "The Wailing Wall" are actually the same as "Hades' Chamber" colours.
+I liked this colour balance myself, and when I happened to place that colour sample on "The Wailing Wall" art board, it was a perfect match (laugh).

-Oh, the Cocytus colors were also favorites of mine.
+Oh, the Cocytus colours were also favourites of mine.

 **Inferno Chapter: Finale Episode 5 - Gathering!
 Gold Cloths - Direction/Katsumata Tomoharu**